 October 1953: Meets with two young producers, Carmen Capalbo and Stanley Chase, who want to stage The Threepenny Opera as written.
 After several meetings, Lenya and Blitzstein give their blessing.
 Capalbo remembered later that he had to sing some of the songs to convince Lenya that he was the right person; he said, “I guess I’m the only director who ever had to do a singing audition to get the job.”
 He went on, “Lenya said, ‘Where did you learn to sing like that?’
 I said, ‘From you.’
 She said to Marc, ‘That’s the man to do Threepenny Opera.’”

 10 March 1954: Plays Jenny in the stage premiere of Blitzstein’s adaptation of The Threepenny Opera at the off-Broadway Theater de Lys, directed by Carmen Capalbo.
 Initially she refuses to accept the role, but George Davis along with Blitzstein and Capalbo convince her otherwise.
-Several weeks later, MGM makes the original cast recording, an instant best-seller, and the show takes New York by storm.
-By the time it closes in November 1961, it has set a record (since broken) for the longest run of a musical.
+Several weeks later, in April, MGM makes the original cast recording, an instant best-seller, and the show takes New York by storm, even though it is forced to close after 96 performances because another play is contracted for the theater.
+The show is revived in 1955; by the time that run ends in November 1961, it has set a record (since broken) for the longest run of a musical.

 20 July 1954: Plays Mrs. Carroll in The Two Mrs. Carrolls at Lakeside Summer Theatre in Lake Hopatcong, N.J., directed by Herbert Machiz.
 She plays opposite her co-star in Threepenny, Scott Merrill.